x-deepin/fixme/README.md

 COMMANDS:
    show		[pid ...]
    fix		pid1 [pid2 ...]
-   update	list all knowned problems help, h	Shows a list of commands or help for one command
+   update	list all known problems help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS: